Risk-Averse Markov Decision Processes through a Distributional Lens: Introduction

 To demonstrate the practical application of the proposed framework of risk-averse MDPs, we also present two examples in \cref{sec:Examples} on optimal liquidation with limit order books and autonomous driving.
 The optimal liquidation example, posed within a finite horizon context with discrete state and action spaces, underscores the potential of the framework to incorporate latent costs and adjust risk aversion in response to the evolving state.
 The autonomous driving example, posed within an infinite horizon context, showcases the framework's capability to handle a large and complex state space, a requirement often necessary for constructing more realistic models.
 It's worth noting that the autonomous driving example naturally necessitates certain degenerate transition mechanisms.
 While these are not compatible with strongly continuous transition kernels in general, they can be easily incorporated into a weakly continuous transition kernel as we do here.

 The remainder of the paper is structured as follows.
-In \cref{sec:Setup}, we first introduce our notation, then recall definitions and basic properties of various important concepts, and establish preliminary results on distributional convex risk measure.
+In \cref{sec:Setup}, we first introduce our notation, then recall definitions and basic properties of various important concepts, and establish preliminary results, such as the construction of DRMs at the level of distributions.
 Formulations for risk-averse MDP are organized in the end of the section. \cref{sec:Aux} is devoted to auxiliary results.
 We introduce some useful operators related to Markovian policy and investigate their regularities.
 In \cref{sec:DPPFinite}, we derive the finite horizon DPP for Markovian actions and argue that Markovian actions can achieve the optimal.
 The analogous results for infinite horizon are presented in \cref{sec:DPPInfinite}.
 In \cref{sec:SuffDeter}, we establish a sufficient condition on the optimality of deterministic actions. \cref{sec:Examples} contains a variety of examples that serve to illustrate the concepts proposed in this study.
 We also provide an example illustrating the necessity of randomized actions and some technical lemmas in \cref{app:Example} and \cref{app:Lemmas}, respectively.
 Finally, for reference, \cref{app:notations} contains a glossary of notation.